images 1 1

 This means two things:

-1. It has a much higher ad efficiency, so it produces more revenue per dollar invested than normal
+1. They have a much higher ad efficiency, so they produce more revenue per dollar invested than normal.

-2. If there’s enough search volume, and the margin is good, I’ll try to shove as much ad spend into it as I can
+2. If there’s enough search volume, and the margin is good, I can a significant portion of my ad spend into them.

-In the case of this account, 70% of our ad budget goes into only 2 SKUs (they have a 50 SKU account) because the ad efficiency on them is much higher than average.
+In the case of this account, 70% of our ad budget goes into only 2 SKUs (their account has 50 SKUs) because the ad efficiency on those 2 is higher than average.

-These SKUs’ sales have grown more than 4x over the past year which helped lift the entire account with them.
+These SKUs’ sales have grown more than 4x over the past year which helped lift the entire account.

 Wrapping Up

-These are the 8 strategies we used to 15x both sales and spend over the course of a year without increasing ACoS.
+These are the 8 strategies we used to 15x both sales and spend for over a year without increasing ACoS.

-If you still feel a bit lost with PPC optimization and you’re not sure what’s the best way to increase sales, let’s book a 20-min consulting session.
-I’ll share a few Amazon Ads tactics for you to walk away with, regardless of what happens on the call.
+If you still feel a bit lost with Amazon PPC optimization and you’re not sure what the best way to increase your sales is, book a free 20-minute consultation with me.
+I’ll help you figure out what to do next.